Finding the best keywords for SEO doesn’t have to be hard.

 In this blog post, we will see how to find the best keywords for SEO purposes in a step by step manner.

-1. Find out what your audience is searching on the web
+1. Find out what your audience is searching

 This is the very first step in keyword research.